leucos/ramaze/guide/grabbag/grabbag.md

 You can learn more about models hooks in the [sequel documentation][sqhooks]

+## I'm doing X/Y/Z in my model and it's slow

+Depending on what you use in your model, it might slow down your application quite a bit.

+For instance, let's say you're writing an email account management application.
+Your users are stored in a database, but quotas for instance are only known by your IMAP server.
+If you cant to provide quota lookup methods in your model, you are forced to query your IMAP server for this :

+    # Lookup quota for current user on IMAP server
+    # IMAPSERVER is a constant containing an Net::IMAP
+    # object (already connected with admin credentials)
+    def quota
+      IMAPSERVER.get_quota_for(self.username).to_i
+    end

+This simple lookup is rather long, and will make page display crawl when showing several users (in a table for instance).

+One option, in this case, is to use Ramaze caching facilities to keep track of user quotas.

+First, configure caching, telling Ramaze which cache backend you want.
+This must be done once for all (i.e. in some config file required by app.rb, not in the "quota" user model method).

+Then, you have to tell ramaze that we want an 'imap' caching facility.
+Ramaze will create some kind of 'handle' for you that you can use whenever you need :

+    # Create an 'imap' handle for later use
+    Ramaze::Cache.options.names.push(:imap)
+    # Use Redis for all operations on 'imap' handle
+    Ramaze::Cache.options.imap = Ramaze::Cache::Redis

+We can nou use Ramaze::Cache.imap in our model to store or retrieve data from the Redis cache :

+    def quota(opts = {})
+      # :refresh => forces a quota fetch from the IMAP server (default:
+      # false)
+      # :ttl     => how long do we want the cache to hold the cached
+      # quota value (in secs, default: 1 day)
+      options = { :refresh => false,
+                  :ttl     => 86400 }.merge!(opts)

+      # Let's fetch the curretn cached quota for this user
+      quot = Ramaze::Cache.imap.fetch("#{self.username}.imap.quota")

+      # If we are forced to refresh, or if we didn't find any cached
+      # quota for this user, let's fetch it from the real IMAP server
+      if !quot or options[:refresh]
+        quot = IMAPSERVER.get_quota_for(self.username).to_i
+        # We store the value in the cache for later use
+        Ramaze::Cache.imap.store( "#{self.username}.imap.quota",
+                                  quot,
+                                  options[:ttl])
+      end

+      # Return the quota
+      quot
+    end

+Quite easy : the quota is fetched from the real IMAP server if it's not in the cache.
+Otherwise, the cached value is returned.
+While this won't speed up the first lookup, subsequent ones will be lightning fast until the cached quota expires.

 # Authentication

 ## How can I add user authentication ?